PurpleMB/Pokemon-Visualizer/README.md

 All included Pokemon designs, images, etc. are copyrighted by the Pokémon Company and its affiliates.

-A built, usable version of this project may be found <a href="https://purpleml.itch.io/pokevisualizer" target="_blank">here</a>
+A built, usable version of this project may be found <a href="https://purpleml.itch.io/pokevisualizer" target="blank" rel="noopener noreferrer">here</a>